EEaglEEyEE/MergePDF/README.md

   5. AutoOpen [1/0]

-MergePDF.exe SourcePath DestinationPath Filename autoDelete AutoOpen MergePDF.exe "C:\OriginalPDFs" "C:\MergedPDF" "MergedPDF" 1 0
+MergePDF.exe SourcePath DestinationPath Filename autoDelete AutoOpen

+Example: MergePDF.exe "C:\OriginalPDFs" "C:\MergedPDF" "MergedPDF" 1 0

 The SourcePath must not be the same as the DestinationPath